pytorch/pytorch.github.io/_posts/2023-11-16-accelerating-generative-ai.md

 Matrix multiplications are still our bottleneck.
 We can turn to the model acceleration playbook with another classic method to approximate matrix multiplication: sparsification.
 By sparsifying our matrices (i.e., zeroing out values), we could theoretically use fewer bits to store weight and activation tensors.
 The process by which we decide which weights in the tensor to set to zero is called pruning.
 The idea behind pruning is that small weights in a weight tensor contribute little to the net output of a layer, typically the product of weights with activations.
 Pruning away small weights can potentially reduce model size without significant loss of accuracy.

 Methods for pruning are varied, from completely unstructured, wherein weights are greedily pruned to highly structured, wherein large sub-components of a tensor are pruned a time.
-Choice of method is not trivial.
+The choice of method is not trivial.
 While unstructured pruning may have the theoretically least impact on accuracy, GPUs are also highly efficient with multiplying large, dense matrices and may suffer significant performance degradation in sparse regimes.
 One recent pruning method supported in PyTorch seeks to strike a balance, called semi-structured (or 2:4) sparsity.
 This sparse storage reduces the original tensor by a significant 50%, while simultaneously resulting in a dense tensor output that can leverage highly performant, 2:4 GPU kernels.
 See the following picture for an illustration.

 ![dense tensor output that can leverage highly performant, 2:4 GPU kernels](/assets/images/accelerating-generative-ai/sparse_image.png){:style="width:100%;display: block;max-width:600px; margin-left:auto; margin-right:auto;"}